-svnsync isn't limited to full copies of everything which lives in a repository.
-It can handle various shades of partial replication, too.
-For example, while it isn't very commonplace to do so, svnsync does gracefully mirror repositories in which the user as whom it authenticates has only partial read access.
+Also, while it isn't very commonplace to do so, svnsync does gracefully mirror repositories in which the user as whom it authenticates has only partial read access.
 It simply copies only the bits of the repository that it is permitted to see.
 Obviously, such a mirror is not useful as a backup solution.

-As of Subversion 1.5, svnsync also has the ability to mirror a subset of a repository rather than the whole thing.
+In Subversion 1.5, svnsync grew the ability to also mirror a subset of a repository rather than the whole thing.
 The process of setting up and maintaining such a mirror is exactly the same as when mirroring a whole repository, except that instead of specifying the source repository's root URL when running svnsync init, you specify the URL of some subdirectory within that repository.
 Synchronization to that mirror will now copy only the bits that changed under that source repository subdirectory.
 There are some limitations to this support, though.
 First, you can't mirror multiple disjoint subdirectories of the source repository into a single mirror repository-you'd need to instead mirror some parent directory that is common to both.
 Second, the filtering logic is entirely path-based, so if the subdirectory you are mirroring was renamed at some point in the past, your mirror would contain only the revisions since the directory appeared at the URL you specified.
 And likewise, if the source subdirectory is renamed in the future, your synchronization processes will stop mirroring data at the point that the source URL you specified is no longer valid.